zuohouwei/codestyle/README.md

 :+1: Getters should use attribute style

 # Variable Names
-Variable names are written in camel case starting with a lower case letter.
+Variable names are written in camelCase starting with a lower case letter.

 We do *not* use [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), although you sometimes might find the prefix **p** for pointers or **s** for